What does a start-up mean?

 - Common mistakes of Start-ups- Some common mistakes of start-up business can be summarized as follows:-

 a.
 Inefficient Working capital Management:- Usually working capital requirement is the money required for the day to day operations.
 The payment to suppliers, salary to employees and payment of indirect taxes are some of the examples of such payments.
 One must know the working capital requirements, its payment cycle and sources to meet it.

 b.
 Ageing of Receivables leading to cash crunch:- While focusing on business growth, enough importance should also be given to recovering amounts from clients/customers.
-Delayed recovery leads to tightening of cash position, which may cause lot stress in managing business.
-This can be avoided by keeping proper records of receivable and following up with clients/customers based on ageing of receivables.
+Delayed recovery leads to tightening of cash position, which may cause a lot of stress in managing a business.
+This can be avoided by keeping proper records of receivables and following up with clients/customers based on the ageing of receivables.

 c.
 Statutory and tax Compliances:- Due dates of compliance should be strictly followed so as to avoid Notices, Penalties and litigation.
-A good consultant with good back up team, who can provide support and guidance for various legal compliances should be appointed for correct advice.
+A good consultant with a good backup team, who can provide support and guidance for various legal compliances should be appointed for correct advice.

 d.
-Back up/Contingency Plan:- One must have a Backup (Plan B) plan for managing business.
+Back up/Contingency Plan:- One must have a Backup (Plan B) plan for managing the business.

 e.
-Other: The Entrepreneur should be mindful of the market trends, customer feedback, hiring correct set of people, not to over-invest in business, avoid huge amount of loans, learn from other start-ups, maintaining relationships with mentors and customers.
+Other: The Entrepreneur should be mindful of the market trends, customer feedback, hiring a correct set of people, not to over-invest in business, avoiding huge amounts of loans, learning from other start-ups, maintaining relationships with mentors and customers.

 It is important to keep the above points in mind since it is not always sufficient to just have a great business idea.